Codat adds PayPal to bring the next generation of financial services and software to another 28 million businesses

 - Disputes: details of all transactions that customers have challenged.

 This enables you to easily calculate metrics such as:

 - Churn Rates

-If you’re interested in using this integration, contact Solutions.
+Existing clients can switch this integration on via the Portal.
 To gain a full understanding of exactly which data sets are available, please visit our docs.

 We have ambitious plans to continue to expand our commerce coverage – including Amazon Seller Central, eBay, and BigCommerce.

 Visit our Product Roadmap for more information on our future plans or to request additional data types for existing integrations.